exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Object Operator ->
 ------------------

 The Object Operator is the operator to access properties and methods from an object.
+It is ``->``, sometimes called the arrow.

-Depending on the context, those properties and methods must be public or protected.
+Depending on the context, those properties and methods must be public, protected or private.
+When the visibility is not valid, or if the method doesn't exists, PHP yields a Fatal error.
+Accessing an undefined property is a warning.

 Object Nullsafe Operator is directly related to the Object operator : the difference is that the former keeps on executing when the support object is null, while the second stops with a fatal error.